pitosalas/cleancont/output/2008-08-06-who-killed-the-electric-car-and-why-wikipedia-is-great.md

 ---
 title: "Who Killed the Electric Car?
 (And why Wikipedia is GREAT)"
-subtitle: "I just saw the [movie “Who Killed the Electric Car”](http://www.sonyclassics.com/whokilledtheelectri..."
+subtitle: "I just saw the movie “Who Killed the Electric Car”"
 category: "298"
 tags: []
 date: "2008-08-06"